 Applications are accepted on a rolling basis.
 However, in order to receive priority consideration for admission and scholarships, applications should be submitted by the priority deadline of the desired semester.

-Summer semester (May-July) April 1

-Fall semester (late August-December) July 1
+Summer semester (May-July) April 1 Fall semester (late August-December) July 1

-Spring semester (January-May) November 1

 Applicants must submit all of the required materials for university graduate admission (see the graduate admission section of the catalog) plus the following program specific materials: